for the children deported from Buchenwald to Auschwitz

 - the perspectives of different inmates,

-- drawing made by inmates as a form of resistance and staying alive,
+- drawing made by inmates as a form of resistance and

 - the photos of SS troops,